Help us protect UK wildlife by sponsoring wildlife

 The oldest surviving holly grove in Europe is on the Stiperstones.
-Cracked, gnarled and windswept, some are thought to be three or four centuries old.
 Cracked, gnarled and windswept, two hundred or so ancient holly trees grow here.
 Some are thought to be three or four centuries old, amazingly long-lived for holly.
 Each of these trees has developed highly individual characteristics over their long lives.

 The trees are still vibrant and beautiful, though some are showing their age and suffering from past pressures of livestock grazing.
-Through careful management of livestock and selective fencing Shropshire Wildlife Trust is giving them the best chance to recover and thrive.
-Your support will help us look after The Hollies nature reserve so that these marvellous old trees live on for many years to come.
+Through careful management of livestock and selective fencing we are giving them the best chance to recover and thrive.

 To make a wildlife adoption please complete the form below, items marked with a red asterisk are mandatory fields.
 Once you press continue you will be taken to a follow up page securely hosted by Paypal to enter your card details.
 The following UK issued cards are accepted online - Mastercard, Maestro, Solo, Visa and Visa Electron.
 If you wish to use a CAFCard please give us a call as we cannot process these online.

-For further information call us on 01743 284280 or contact us by email.
+For further information call us on 01743 284280 or contact us at firstname.lastname@example.org.
 If you prefer to send us a cheque, please print off and complete the form below.

 *Please note that any adoptions requested between 22nd Dec and 4th January will not be processed until the first week of January.